How A University Pivoted to Virtual Instruction and Learning As the COVID-19 Crisis Escalated

 And the university's Pre-College Programs for rising high school juniors and seniors will also move online this summer, offering live programming.

-In preparation for the 2020 fall semester, Stevens' IT division also continues exploring additional technology packages to enhance virtual learning, such as interactive video — whereby students make choices within teaching scenarios, directing the flow of instruction — as well as specific virtual reality and augmented reality packages that create highly realistic simulations for biology, chemistry, mathematics and other instruction.
+In preparation for the 2020 fall semester, Stevens' IT division continues exploring additional technology packages to enhance virtual learning, such as interactive video — whereby students make choices within teaching scenarios, directing the flow of instruction — as well as specific VR and augmented-reality packages that create highly realistic simulations for biology, chemistry, mathematics and other instruction.

-"There are specific platforms that can enhance the experience," explains learning technology director Scalero.
+"There are specific platforms that can enhance the experience," explained learning technology director Scalero.

-Another IT upgrade in the works: the university will test and deploy added layers of cybersecurity, including enhanced tools that analyze system activity and network traffic to detect potential attacks in real time, building on recent security upgrades.
+The university will also test and deploy added layers of cybersecurity this fall, including enhanced tools that analyze system activity and network traffic to detect potential attacks in real time, building upon recent security upgrades.

 And additional analytics will be offered to faculty during the coming academic year — an effort to help instructors uncover more useful insights into students' virtual learning.

-"We need to be as flexible, adaptable and forward-looking as possible," concludes interim IT chief Parente.
-"We are working closely now with faculty and the academics units to ensure we are prepared for whatever the new normal becomes, in order to continue delivering the very best learning experience to our students; that is Stevens' core mission.
+"We need to be as flexible, adaptable and forward-looking as possible," summed interim IT chief Parente.
+"We are working closely now with faculty and the academics units to ensure we are prepared for whatever the new normal becomes, in order to continue delivering the very best learning experience to our students; that is Stevens' core mission."

 "And we will be prepared."